Training Camp Day 2 Morning Wrap Up: Scrimmages

 Spencer Thompson (1A)

-"Everyone came into camp ready to compete", noted Jonathan Melee.
-"We believe we're really going to surprise some people this year."

-"It's great to be back on the ice," commented Ryder McIntyre.
-"The scrimmages were high tempo and everyone competed hard.
-I can't wait for the rest of the week."
+"It's great to be back in Peterborough," said Carson Cameron.
+"Everyone is working really hard and pushing each other out there.
+The intensity is like we're in the regular season already."

+"I think the day went well," commented Caden Taylor.
+"It's great to be back with the guys and to meet all of the new ones.
+It's (camp) a great opportunity for guys like me to become more of a leader."

-Wednesday afternoon and Thursday's scrimmages will be streamed live on the Petes Facebook page.
+Thursday's scrimmages will be streamed live on the Petes Facebook page starting at 8:30 a.m.
 Click here to access our 2024 Training Camp Media Kit, featuring a scrimmage schedule, rosters, and player profiles.

-Afternoon scrimmages begin at 2:00 p.m.
-An updated recap will be sent out after they are completed.

 Tickets for the Petes preseason games in Norwood, Port Hope, and Millbrook are available now.
 Stay tuned to the Petes social media channels and website for season updates as they become available.